pdebruic/stripe-smalltalk/README.md

         (Smalltalk at: #ConfigurationOfZincHTTPComponents') load.`

 3. Load Stripe core package

-        a.
-Clone from github:
+        * Clone from github:

                         `git clone https://github.com/pdebruic/stripe-smalltalk.git`

-        b.
-Load from the git repo:
+        * Load from the git repo:

                 `Gofer new
                         repository: (MCFileTreeRepository new directory: